bernie724/archi/README.md

 -BT [3/28/2023]

-ps there is the SuperDeluxDiskMangler.sh for the brave or crazy that [tries] sets up the /dev/sda
+ps SuperDeluxDiskMangler.sh is for the brave or crazy that [tries] sets up the /dev/sda